k1LoW/git-gsub-files/README.md

 $ git gsub-files READ WRITE
 $ git status
 On branch master
-Changes to be committed:
+Your branch is up-to-date with 'origin/master'.
+Changes not staged for commit:
+(use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)

+deleted:    README.md

+Untracked files:
-(use "git reset HEAD <file>..." to unstage)
+(use "git add <file>..." to include in what will be committed)

-        renamed:    README.md -> WRITEME.md
+WRITEME.md

+no changes added to commit (use "git add" and/or "git commit -a")
 ```

 ## Instration